-Robert Fischer is the Founder and Publicist at Dominant Seventh.
-Follow him on Twitter at @imPRessive.
+Robert Fischer is the Founder and PR pro at Dominant Seventh.

 Robert has years of experience within the PR industry with a focus on media relations and social media coordination.
 Upon graduating in 2012, he utilized his PR internship experience to land a job as a Social Media Coordinator before becoming the President and Communications Coordinator for St. Louis Crusaders RFC.
 Here, he honed in on his impressive media relations, digital marketing, and management skills, which led him to gain huge breakthroughs and successes.

 In 2013, Robert founded his company Dominant Seventh, which helps aspiring artists begin their careers through the use of PR.
 They offer numerous services, including media relations, social media coordination, and reputation management.
 Accumulating over 40.9M impressions for clients, he continues to boast his incredible media relations and digital marketing knowledge as he continuously exceeds goals and pushes past expectations.